 Marko has been initially trained at the University of Ljubljana, later he obtained a Master’s degree from the Polytechnic University of Catalonia in Barcelona.
 His previous work experiences include free-lance practice, work in the public administration, and academia.
 His work focuses on urban development policies.
 He also takes care of extensive collaboration with NGOs, public, and private institutions within a number of cooperation and applied research projects.
 He is the coordinator of a network of NGOs on urban and spatial development in Slovenia.
 In 2008 he led the drafting of documents for the Slovenian EU Presidency in the fields of territorial cohesion and urban development policies as an external expert.
 In the years 2009-2015 he was responsible for National Dissemination Point of the URBACT programme in Slovenia.
 He contributed to a number of studies for the European Commission.

 Nina is finished her master’s degree at Department of Geography, Faculty of Arts at the University of Ljubljana.
-In her thesis she is analysing the changes in transport as a result of city’s participation in EU funded projects.
+In her thesis, she is analysing the changes in transport as a result of the city’s participation in EU funded projects.
 As a student, she worked on mobility projects at Urban Planning Institute of the Republic of Slovenia.
 To expand her horizons, she also did an internship at Transport Research Institute, Edinburgh Napier University.
 At IPoP she coodinates communication activities, helps with the activities of the National URBACT point and works on projects in the field of sustainable spatial and urban development.